On average, retention rates are lower through online channels that offline.

 When your donor database is working in harmony with the online giving page of your website, you’ll not only set yourself up for more conversions on the front end, but also a longer relationship after the donation is made.

-For more ideas on how to steward online donors, be sure to download my free eBook: The Art and Science of Retaining Digital Donors.
+For more ideas on how to steward online donors, download my free eBook: The Art and Science of Retaining Digital Donors.